General Obstetrics and Gynecology

 The inpatient Gynecology service is supervised by a team of attendings that make daily rounds with the residents.
 Inpatient and ambulatory gynecologic surgery and patient management are performed by residents under the supervision of attendings and senior residents.

 Keeping pace with the rapidly changing world of medicine, the Division of General Gynecology has created several subdivisions and subspecialties.
-Residents train with faculty whose areas of expertise include urogynecology, infectious disease, breast disease, operative gynecology, operative laparoscopy, adolescent health, colposcopy, family planning, geriatric gynecology, and menopause.
+Residents train with faculty whose areas of expertise include female pelvic medicine and reconstructive surgery, infectious disease, breast disease, operative gynecology, operative laparoscopy, adolescent health, colposcopy, family planning, geriatric gynecology, and menopause.

-The Division of General Gynecology has designated specialty clinics for urogynecology, reproductive endocrinology, and colposcopy.
-Residents rotate through these clinics, which are all held at MSMC.
+The Division of General Gynecology has designated specialty clinics for female pelvic medicine and reconstructive surgery, reproductive endocrinology, and colposcopy.
+Residents rotate through these clinics.
 The Division of General Gynecology also serves the Department of Emergency Medicine, where many patients with gynecologic problems are seen each year.
 Nearly 13,000 gynecologic visits per year are managed in the outpatient clinics.

 At Elmhurst Hospital Center, the gynecology team staffs an operating room two and a half days per week and runs a busy gynecology clinic three sessions per week.
 Each year, over 1,300 major and minor gynecologic operative procedures are performed at EHC.
 As EHC is a major municipal hospital, the rotations there offer the residents valuable exposure to an ethnically diverse patient population with complicated gynecologic problems.